RAF Kimbolton: Postwar military use

 After the Second World War, RAF Kimbolton closed in 1946 but was maintained with a "standby" status until the early 1960s.
 After the Americans left, the RAF used the camp for basic training (square bashing) and many hundreds of conscripts trained there before it finally closed.
 With the end of military control, most of the buildings were torn down and the concrete areas removed.
 Among the last significant buildings to survive were the airfield's two control towers (one earlier and smaller than the other) which had both become increasingly derelict before they were demolished in 1977.

 Current use

-Some parts of the old hard-standings have been used for go-kart racing since 1950.
-The kart club's flag is the 379th "Triangle K" symbol.
-In one of the buildings at the kart track there is a collection of memorabilia including photographs and pieces of aircraft wreckage.
-Once a month, MSA Kart Race Meetings are held there.
+Some parts of the old hard-standings have been used for go-kart racing since 1959.
+The Hunts Kart Racing club's flag is the 379th "Triangle K" symbol.
+In one of the buildings at the kart track, there is a collection of memorabilia including photographs and pieces of aircraft wreckage.
+Once a month, MSUK Kart Race Meetings are held there.

 Today, the B-road which connects the village of Stow Longa to the town of Kimbolton crosses over the remains of RAF Kimbolton's main runway with its crumbling concrete visible just past the shoulder of the road.
-Additionally, a public footpath crosses the main area where one of the two control towers once stood, the foundations of which are still recognizable among the farmland.
+Additionally, a public footpath crosses the main area where one of the two control towers once stood, the foundations of which are still recognisable among the farmland.

 On weekends, "banger racing" was formerly held on one of the old loop hardstands.